 The new Illinois boating law requires motor boat operators to submit to drug and alcohol testing if they are involved in an accident resulting in injury or death.
 Boaters who refuse to comply with the testing requirements, register a BAC over .08, or test positive for drugs will face suspension of their driver’s licenses and boating privileges.
 Operators of sailboats and other non-powered watercraft will also face suspension of boating privileges if they test positive for drugs or alcohol.

 The law was co-sponsored with State Sen. Scott Drury (D-58th, Highwood), who has said, “This new law will make our communities safer by sending a strong message that the culture of irresponsible boating behavior will no longer be tolerated in Illinois.”

-The Chicago personal injury attorneys at Ankin Law Offices, LLC are dedicated to protecting the rights of accident and injury victims, including the victims of boating accidents and motor vehicle accidents.
+The Chicago personal injury attorneys at Ankin Law, LLC are dedicated to protecting the rights of accident and injury victims, including the victims of boating accidents and motor vehicle accidents.
 Boating accidents often involve special state and federal laws.
 If your injury is the result of a boating accident caused by another boater’s negligent conduct, including reckless, impaired or intoxicated operation of their vessel, you may be entitled to financial recovery for your medical bills, lost wages, and pain and suffering.

-If you have been injured or a loved one has been killed in a boating accident, contact Ankin Law Office at (312) 600-0000 to discuss a possible personal injury lawsuit.
+If you have been injured or a loved one has been killed in a boating accident, contact Ankin Law at (312) 600-0000 to discuss a possible personal injury lawsuit.
 Our Chicago boat accident attorneys are experienced in negotiating and litigating boating accident cases in order to get our clients full and fair financial recovery.
 We can evaluate the specifics of your accident and help you seek compensation for your damages.